Magalame/ProjetArte/README.md

 ## Use

 Spot the page of the podcast you want to download, and copy the url.
-For example [here](https://www.arte.tv/fr/videos/041378-000-A/le-deuxieme-souffle/), [here](https://www.arte.tv/fr/videos/046969-000-A/sleepy-hollow/) or [there](https://www.arte.tv/fr/videos/067093-040-A/tu-mourras-moins-bete/).*Note it won't work if you pick a url from a playlist.
+For example [here](https://www.arte.tv/fr/videos/069098-000-A/zika-enquete-sur-une-epidemie/), [here](https://www.arte.tv/fr/videos/064380-000-A/plutot-mourir-que-mourir/) or [there](https://www.arte.tv/fr/videos/067093-040-A/tu-mourras-moins-bete/).*Note it won't work if you pick a url from a playlist, for example [this link](https://www.arte.tv/fr/videos/RC-015569/les-films-incontournables-du-mois-de-janvier/) won't work, but [that one](https://www.arte.tv/fr/videos/077814-046-A/le-cid-d-anthony-mann-un-regard-une-minute/) will.
 The program, for parsing purposes, also assumes the url starts with 'http(s)://'*

 Then type